Physical Therapist Assistant

 - COMPASS Reading score of 84 or better

-- Assessment test scores sufficient to allow for placement into ENG 131*.
+- Assessment test scores sufficient to allow for placement into ENG-131*.
 This requirement may also be satisfied by successful completion of the required developmental courses.

-- Minimum math requirement is Algebra*- may be satisfied by one of the following:
+- Minimum math requirement is Algebra*

 - Twenty hours or more of observation in a physical therapy setting observing a PTA at work with a letter of confirmation from the supervisory PT or PTA.